adamhockenberry/ribo-t-sequencing/README.md

 nohup cutadapt -u 2 -m 10 -o RIBOTrep1.ribo.final.fastq.gz RIBOTrep1.ribo.clippedV2.fastq.gz &
 ```

-# END OF ADAPTER CUTTING PROTOCOL.
+With that, the cutadapt protocol is finally finished.

-# On to read mapping
+## On to read mapping

 ### HISAT2 index building.
 Note that I move some files around afterwars to put these guys in different folders that should be clear below